How to run a test

 - Make adjustments if needed by clicking Back

-- Click Save & Continue to proceed to Step 6: Launch Your Study
+- Click Save & Continue to proceed to Step 6: Ready to Launch

 Frequently Asked Questions